zhongxingyu/zhongxingyu.github.io/index.md

 My general research interests are in programming language, software engineering, and formal methods.
-My current research program has a particular focus on the areas of [program synthesis](https://www.microsoft.com/en-us/research/wp-content/uploads/2017/10/program_synthesis_now.pdf), [program verification](https://cse.usf.edu/~haozheng/lib/verification/general/survey-sw-fv.pdf), and [program repair](https://hal.archives-ouvertes.fr/hal-01206501/file/survey-automatic-repair.pdf), and the research goal is to make programming easier and programs more robust.
+My current research program has a particular focus on the areas of [program synthesis](https://www.microsoft.com/en-us/research/wp-content/uploads/2017/10/program_synthesis_now.pdf), [program verification](https://cse.usf.edu/~haozheng/lib/verification/general/survey-sw-fv.pdf), [program repair](https://hal.archives-ouvertes.fr/hal-01206501/file/survey-automatic-repair.pdf), and empirical study (in particular of programming language features), and the research goal is to make programming easier and programs more robust.